LLNL/axom/src/docs/sphinx/dev_guide/gpu_porting.rst

   //---------------------------------------------------------------------------

   // Allocates n number of T elements in the memory space with the given
-  // allocator's ID.
+  // allocator ID.
 If no ID provided, uses the current default T* axom::allocate(std::size_t n, int allocID = getDefaultAllocatorID())

   //  Deallocates the given pointer void axom::deallocate(T*& p)

-  // Reallocates pointer to given size and with the given allocator's ID.
+  // Reallocates pointer to given size and with the given allocator ID.
   // If no ID provided, uses the current default.
   T* axom::reallocate(T* p, std::size_t n, int allocID = getDefaultAllocatorID())